goproblems/autoprob/README.md

 # autoprob
-automatically find and extract go problems from games
+automatically find and extract go problems from games. the resulting problems are formatted for adding to www.goproblems.com

 more documentation coming soon!